ncn-foreigners/singleRcapture/README.md

 population is feasible.
 In recent years these types of experiments have seen more interest.

-Single source models are distinct from other capture-recapture models because we cannot estimate the population size based on how many units were observed in two or three sources which is the standard approach.
+Single-source models are distinct from other capture-recapture models because we cannot estimate the population size based on how many units were observed in two or three sources which is the standard approach.

-Instead in single source models we utilize count data regression models on positive distributions (i.e. on counts greater than 0) where the dependent variable is the number of times a particular unit was observed in source data.
+Instead in single-source models we utilize count data regression models on positive distributions (i.e. on counts greater than 0) where the dependent variable is the number of times a particular unit was observed in source data.